Table of Contents

 Generally speaking, both federal and private student loans are disbursed directly to the school to pay for things like tuition, fees, and room and board.
-Continue reading for additional clarification and guidance on federal and private student loans.
+Keep reading to learn more on the disbursement timeline, who receives the funds first, and what happens to any remaining money after school charges are paid.

 Key Points